We can't find the internet

 New feature: The

-pass is now part of the XLA optimization toolkit.
+WhileLoopAllReduceCodeMotionpass is now part of the XLA optimization toolkit.
 This addition could boost the performance of while loops by enabling more efficient code motion techniques. -

 Bugfix: The XLA latency hiding scheduler got a tune-up to better handle annotated no-op instructions.
 The fix ensures these instructions wait for the whole annotation set to be ready before scheduling, improving performance.